cbonoz/consensus-grow-18/README.md

 Traceability - being able to answer questions such as where did this case of strawberries come from.
 Manual work - a lot of manual effort is spent recording and piecing together history for particular items.

-Use the Tierion API to perform delivery validation.
+Use the Tierion/Chainpoint API to perform delivery validation.
 I should be able to query on a particular item and get a linked list of that items history that is validated on Tierion and the BTC blockchain.

 ### API